Most common insects that look like and are mistaken for silverfish

 Technically speaking, silverfish are actually a subspecies of Bristletails and they are from the same family.
 There is a specific type of silverfish that invades people’s homes, try to nest indoors and is often seen by people, while other kinds of bristletails are rarely seen inside and are usually bigger than silverfish, as well.

 Various subspecies of lice are often mistaken for silverfish due to their grey colour and similar body size.
 However, this is as close as they go.
-Booklice and woodlice, for example, aren’t nearly as fast as silverfish and they have a different shape.
+Booklice and woodlice, for example, aren’t nearly as fast as silverfish and they have different shapes.

 - The best way to know which pest species keep you company at night is to call a professional pest control technician.
 They will be able to determine whether you have silverfish or something else by looking at multiple factors and using their years of experience.
 Read more about our silverfish control service.